jetbrains-academy/kotlin-onboarding-introduction/AlmostDone/safeReadLineFunction/task.md

-In previous assignments, we sometimes used the pre-defined `safeReadLine` function instead of built-in `readlnOrNull`.
+In previous assignments, we sometimes used the predefined `safeReadLine` function instead of the built-in `readlnOrNull`.
 The main reason is that `readlnOrNull` returns a _nullable_ value (`String?`).
-The pre-defined `safeReadLine` function processed the input received from the user with the Elvis operator: it returns the string or throws an error if the `null` value was received.
+The pre-defined `safeReadLine` function processed the user's input with the Elvis operator: it returns the string or throws an error if a `null` value was received.
-It's time to implement this function by yourself!
+Now, it's time to implement this function on your own!

 ### Task

-Implement the `safeReadLine` function, which returns the string the user inputs or throws an error if the `null` value was received.
+Implement the `safeReadLine` function, which returns the string input by the user or throws an error if a `null` value was received.

 <div class="hint" title="Click me to see the signature of the safeReadLine function">